 Teaching and Learning Enhancement Within and Across Disciplines

-Archives and History are cognate disciplines very much dependent on each other and this collaborative facilitates excellence in teaching and learning by combining the two.
+As cognate disciplines, Archives and History are very much dependent on each other.
+This collaboration facilitates excellence in teaching and learning by combining the two.

-This resource allows students to study at their own pace in order to gain a good understanding of some of the key principles of the archival process and historical research.
-These include understanding the difference between primary and secondary sources, and then learning to critically evaluate and work with a particular source: the diary.
+This resource allows students to study at their own pace to gain a good understanding of some of the key principles of the archival process and historical research.
+It provides students with access to digitised diaries that form part of the Glucksman Library’s collection.
+After completing the lessons, students will be able to explain the differences between primary and secondary sources.
+They will understand how to how to critically evaluate primary sources, and the various stages that are involved in historical research, from their first visit to the archives through to publishing their research.
 The resource is designed so that students can engage with the material at any level of study.

 The launch of the project also aligned with the launch a few months previous of UL’s new Digital Library, which hosts a number of digitised collections from the Special Collections and Archives Department, including the three diaries included in the resource.

 The immediacy, relatability and succintness of diaries make them perfect teaching resources for archival literacy and research methodology sessions.
 During the Autumn Semester 2019/20, the project team co-taught an introduction to the transcription and analysis of nineteenth-century diaries as sources for social history.
-Following the success of this session, the team decided to develop an online resource to further explore the archival skills and historical analysis the researcher must employ to better understand archival diaries.
+Following the success of this session, the team decided to develop an accessible, online resource to support teaching and learning of archival skills and historical analysis using archival diaries as an example.